 This was the first of many quotes I saved from Boy Meets Boy by David Levithan.
 The language used is simply beautiful.
 Another one is “Conversation is not his strong suit.
 In fact, I’m not sure it’s a suit he owns.”

 Generally speaking, Boy Meets Boy is a typical YA love story.
 I know!
 I said no more romance novels.
 This is a special case.
 I was writing a piece for elsewhere and needed to add some diversity.
 Yes, authors, more diversity in romance novels, please.
 And readers, read these, so publishers know we want them.
 So I asked Andrew at The Pewter Wolf for recommendations, and he suggested Boy Meets Boy.
 So back to the story.
 Paul is the out, gay teen living in a utopian town.
 Everyone is free to be whomever they are, gay, straight, colored, trans, footballer, the lot.
 There’s even a trans-woman Quarterback.
 There are arguments and fights, but it’s linked to behaviors, not people.
 See, utopian.
-Paul has known he’s gay since he accidentally saw his kindergarten report card, so it’s a non-event in this story—as it should be in life.
+Paul has known he’s gay since he accidentally saw his kindergarten report card (the teacher declared him gay), so it’s a non-event in this story—as it should be in life.

 Along comes Noah.
 They meet in said Self-Help section.
 Noah’s new to the school and it’s an instant romance.
 They have hiccups and hurdles, but it’s predictable, and they get their happily ever after.